lorimer1/aoc-2020/README.md

 Download and save your input files in the 'input' folder.
     Name each file 'dn_input.txt' e.g. 'd1_input.txt'

-Input files are read using the 'aoc_read_input' function in 'aoc_utils.py'
+Input files are read using the 'aoc_aoc.puzzle_input' function in 'aoc.py'

 If you wish to use the automated download feature:
     Install the 'requests' module into Python i.e. 'python -m pip install requests'